highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 To make it easier to place our cubes, we’ll be changing our spawner code so that instead of generating a new cube directly in front of our avatar, we place them in front of the spawner instead.

-In the spawnACube function, before the line var id = Entities.addEntity, add the following line:
+In the spawnACube function, before the line `var id = Entities.addEntity`, add the following line:

 ``````javascript

 var cubePosition = frontPosition();
 ```

-Inside of the Entities.addEntity function, change position: Vec3.sum(MyAvatar.position, Quat.getFront(MyAvatar.orientation)), to the following:
+Inside of the Entities.addEntity function, change `position: Vec3.sum(MyAvatar.position, Quat.getFront(MyAvatar.orientation))` to the following:

 ```
     position: cubePosition,